Suraj Kumar: Career

 In October 2018, he was named in Oman's squad for the 2018 ICC World Cricket League Division Three tournament in Oman.
 He played in Oman's opening fixture of the tournament, against Kenya on 9 November 2018.
 In December 2018, he was named in Oman's team for the 2018 ACC Emerging Teams Asia Cup.

 He was a member of Oman's team for the 2019 ICC World Cricket League Division Two tournament in Namibia, and made his List A debut against the United States in the same tournament on 20 April 2019.
 Oman finished in the top four places in the tournament, therefore gaining One Day International (ODI) status.
 Kumar made his ODI debut for Oman on 27 April 2019, against Namibia, in the tournament's final.

 In September 2019, he was named in Oman's squads for the 2019–20 Oman Pentangular Series and the 2019 ICC T20 World Cup Qualifier tournament.
 He made his Twenty20 International (T20I) debut for Oman, against Hong Kong, on 5 October 2019.
 In November 2019, he was named in Oman's squad for the 2019 ACC Emerging Teams Asia Cup in Bangladesh.
 In September 2021, he was named in Oman's squad for the 2021 ICC Men's T20 World Cup.

+In July 2023, Kumar played in a World Cup Qualifying match against the West Indies and was the top-scorer of the match.